 The student will receive written notification of the decision (conduct letter) within seven (7) business days of the conduct meeting.
 The student will be notified, in writing, if the letter will be delayed beyond seven days due to extenuating circumstances.

 Scheduling a Conduct Meeting:

 - The Conduct Officer will send the student an email notifying them of the alleged misconduct.
 The email will instruct the student to appear at a designated time and place for the conduct meeting.
 If it is not possible for the student to meet at the designated time due to a class conflict, the student may arrange for an alternate hearing with the conduct officer by contacting them no less than 24 hours prior to the initially scheduled time.
 Meetings will take place whether the student is present or not.
 Information will be reviewed and a decision will be made based on the information available.
 The student will be informed of the decision in writing through their Evergreen email.
 A student who voluntarily moves out of Residential and Dining Services or withdraws from Evergreen prior to the completion of proceedings is not excused from pending conduct action.
-In such cases, information will be referred to the Campus Grievance Officer for possible further action.
+In such cases, information will be referred to the Student Conduct Officer for possible further action.

 - Interim Sanctions - in some cases interim sanctions may be imposed.
 An interim sanction is not an indication of a policy violation, it is simply a community safeguard until a decision about a possible violation(s) can be made.
 These sanctions remain in place until the conduct process is completed.
-If an interim sanction is violated, the offending resident may be removed from the halls and referred to the Campus Grievance Officer for further action.
+If an interim sanction is violated, the offending resident may be removed from the halls and referred to the Student Conduct Officer for further action.

 The Conduct Officer uses the available information to make a decision of whether it is more likely than not that the student violated Residential and Dining Services policy.